-Our UX writing style follows our in-product voice principles.
+Our UX writing style follows our

 These guidelines apply to text in U.S. English, our source language for writing in-product content.
 Defer to component-level style guidance when needed, and keep in mind that in-product language is internationalized according to specific locale standards and style.